SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/miscellaneous/Creating_a_list_view.md

        - Select the *Color* checkbox of a particular column to visualize the cells in that column as colored blocks.

-     - From DataMiner 10.0.0/10.0.2 onwards, for columns based on custom properties, you can instead select a different type (e.g. *Custom icon*, *Color*) in the *Column type* drop-down lists.
+     - From DataMiner 10.0.0/10.0.2 onwards, for columns based on custom properties, you can instead select a different [column type](#available-column-types).
 For the default columns, the column type cannot be changed.

      - In the *Filter by type* section, indicate which type of columns you want to choose from: *Bookings* (or *Reservations* in earlier DataMiner versions) or *Properties*.